Proto-Elamite script: Corpus

-Glyphs found in Proto-Elamite texts are divided in numerical (with an N profix) and text (with a M prefix).
-Of the 1000s of text glyphs in the current corpus more than half are numerical.
+Glyphs found in Proto-Elamite texts are divided in numerical (with an N prefix) and text (with a M prefix).
+Of the 1000s of text glyphs in the current corpus, more than half are numerical.
 The meaning of a numerical glyph may depend on which system it is being used in, decimal (D), sexagesimal (S), bisexagesimal (B), or capacity (C).

 A significant number of Proto-Elamite tablets remain unpublished.